Call John C Parker's Google voice # today (860) 451-9793 to meet, eliminate the confusion, and discuss the steps to sign up.

 The disadvantage of using a GEP is having to wait until Jan, Feb, or Mar to sign up for outpatient treatment coverage.

-Content on MedicarePlansSECT.com is © 2018 to 2023 by John C Parker, RHU, LTCP - All Rights Reserved.
+The content on MedicarePlansSECT.com is © 2018 to 2024 by John C Parker, RHU, LTCP - All Rights Reserved.

 Powered by GoDaddy